boucaron/randomstuff/LLM/rtx5060ti-local-llm-benchmark-july-2026.md

 Perhaps the biggest surprise was that even the Qwen 3.6 27B reasoning model remained usable at around 34 tokens/s and with MTP around 45 tokens/s.
 While not as fast as the sparse A3B models, it is responsive enough that reasoning no longer feels like a bottleneck.

 These results suggest that 16 GB GPUs can be a practical sweet spot for local inference, particularly when using aggressively quantized MoE models.
 A single mid-range consumer GPU is now sufficient to run several state-of-the-art sparse models at highly interactive speeds.
+16 GB is an excellent entry point, but 16 GB is also exactly where dense-model inference starts becoming constrained by the boundary between GPU memory and system memory.

 # ChangeLog